Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/WhoDoYouLove.md

 in compassion, I am compelled to do even more regularly and consistently.

 Love builds from loving people I know to people everywhere that also suffer from the same things.
-Politics is never the answer for the world's problems.
-The practices of politics help groups make decisions that our good for the most people.
-While better leaders are a good thing they really have very limited impact over all.
+Politics is never the answer to all the world's problems.
+The practices of politics help groups make decisions that our good for most people.
+While better leaders are a good thing they really have very limited impact overall.

 So where does our hope come from?
 Do we put our hope in politicians or national security?
 Without God's love there is no hope for the world.
 We have been placed here by God with a mission of being